TruFoox/HoneyWasp/README.md

 8. Assuming your token was valid, the console will now give you a new token to put in ``refresh_token`` under ``[Youtube_Settings]`` of Config.ini

 # Usage
+Before launching the bot, make sure `Config.ini` is set up correctly.
+All necessary fields (Credentials, API keys, etc.) should already be filled.
+You can tweak the remaining settings, such as `post_mode`, `caption`, `autostart`, `subreddits`, and more to your preferences.
+Some may already be filled, but you can delete them, as they are placeholders.

+All of the config settings are explained in a comment above the config setting in question, and some of the more confusing ones are explained in detail under [Config Help](#config-help).

+### Starting and Interacting with the bot
 To use the bot, launch ``launch.exe`` (You can also launch it using ``/data/start.exe``. launch.exe is just a launcher to make the main directory cleaner)

 You can interact with the bot using Discord /slash commands.
 A list of commands can be found below: